mronacgiannone/AI_Infrasound_Phase_Identification/README.md

 The initial notebooks in this repository outline how to read in, preprocess, and visualize the data from McAAP.
 Following notebooks show how to construct and pre-train InfraCoder.
 The last notebooks fine-tune and interpret the model's cluster assignments.
 These approaches are described extensively in the manuscript, "Unsupervised Deep Representation Learning for Infrasound Phase Identification" (in review).

+## Cardinal

+The Cardinal software package must be installed prior to environment set up.
+Information on installing Cardinal can be found here: https://github.com/sjarrowsmith/cardinal.git

 ## Install and Activate

 Navigate to directory and type: